kowalpy/Robot-Framework-FTP-Library/README.md

 - running library remotely
 - IronPython compatibility issue fixed by Jarkko Peltonen

+Version 1.5 released on 25th of December 2017

+What's new in release 1.5:
+- Python 3 support by Dirk Richter
+- New Keyword Dir Names

 ## Installation
 - run command: **pip install robotframework-ftplibrary**